 • If SP cannot be tested for HIV or SP is unknown, testing should be as above.

-• If SP tests negative for HIV, no follow-up HIV testing is recommended for the EP.
+• If SP is HBV negative, no follow-up testing is clinically indicated for the EP.

 • Symptoms of acute hepatitis should prompt immediate evaluation.

-• If SP is HCV negative, no follow-up testing is recommended for EP.
+• If SP is HCV negative, no follow-up testing is clinically indicated for the EP.

 What do I do if I am the exposed individual?

-Exposure to HIV, HBV, and HCV requires immediate evaluation by a medical professional (e.g., emergency room, urgent care, Occupational/Employee Health service, personal physician).
+Exposure to HIV, HBV, and HCV requires immediate evaluation by a medical professional (e.g., emergency room, urgent care, Occupational/Employee Health service, primary care provider).
 Report your exposure to your supervisor immediately.

 For a comprehensive description of HIV post-exposure management, see the 2013 CDC occupational post-exposure prophylaxis guidelines: